 Primer ID Algorithm PIDA – Algorithm for processing Ultra-Deep High Throughput Sequence Data generated using Primer ID technology

+Introduction

-IntroductionHigh throughput sequencing (HTS) platforms are capable of generating as much as millions of sequence reads from DNA fragments at low cost and in less time than other sequencing approaches.
-This capability enables the potential to fully sequence viral quasispecies and enables the characterization of low frequency variants from highly heterogeneous viral population samples (Fischer et al., 2010; Hoffmann et al., 2007; Mitsuya et al., 2008; Rozera et al., 2009; Varghese et al., 2009; Wang et al., 2007) However, high rate of sequencing errors are incorporated and accumulated at PCR amplification step (Kanagawa, 2003) and by instrumental/hardware error and sequencing errors like nucleotide insertion and deletion errors (reviewed in (Metzker, 2009)).
+Ultra Deep PyroSequencing (UDPS) platforms are capable of generating as much as millions of sequence reads from DNA fragments at low cost and in less time than other sequencing approaches.
+This capability enables the potential to fully characterize viral quasispecies including the low frequency variants (Fischer et al., 2010; Hoffmann et al., 2007; Mitsuya et al., 2008; Rozera et al., 2009; Varghese et al., 2009; Wang et al., 2007) However, a high rate of sequencing errors are incorporated and accumulated at the PCR amplification step (Kanagawa, 2003) and by instrumental/hardware error and sequencing errors like nucleotide insertion and deletion errors (reviewed in (Metzker, 2009)).
 These errors inflate and confound the real genetic diversity in the population (Kunin et al., 2009; Zagordi et al.).
 The errors generated at PCR step are: 1) incorporation of wrong nucleotide by polymerase enzyme during many cycles of amplification (Hughes and Totten, 2003; Kanagawa, 2003) 2) recombination of two DNA fragments producing a new chimeric DNA (Judo et al., 1998; Meyerhans et al., 1990; Yang et al., 1996) 3) differential amplification of DNA fragments change the ratio before and after PCR step, obscuring true original sample diversity (Liu et al., 1996; Polz and Cavanaugh, 1998).
-In order to avoid modification and over diversification of the original sample, it is essential to correct those inevitable errors.
+In order to avoid modification and over diversification of the original sample and to ensure downstream results are truly reflective of the actual viral diversity, it is essential to correct those inevitable errors.

-The accurate quantification of low abundance drug resistant HIV viruses, in particular, may be substantially improved by the implementation of the primer ID approach.
+The accurate quantification of low abundance drug resistant HIV viruses, in particular, may be substantially improved by the implementation of the Primer ID approach as described by Jabara and colleagues [Jabara, 2011 #1188].
+Primer ID is a unique identifier that is annealed to a viral cDNA to track down amplicon sequence reads amplified from the viral cDNA.
 A number of studies have already used this approach for such purposes (Beerenwinkel et al., 2012; Eisele and Siliciano, 2012; Jabara et al., 2011; Schmitt et al., 2012).
-While the original publication describes the development of an algorithm to analyze the complex data output from primer ID-based sequencing (Jabara et al., 2011), this code has not been made available to the public and is unlikely to be made so in the near future (Cas Jabara, personal communication).
-Thus, to facilitate the analysis of HIV drug resistance sequence data generated using the primer ID approach in the Seq2Res resistance testing computational pipeline, this chapter describes the development and application of a such a tool.
+While the original publication describes the development of an algorithm to analyze the complex data output from Primer ID-based sequencing (Jabara et al., 2011), this code has not been made available to the public and is unlikely to be made so in the near future (Cassandra B. Jabara, personal communication).
+Thus, to facilitate the analysis of HIV drug resistance sequence data generated using the Primer ID approach in the Seq2Res resistance testing computational pipeline, this chapter describes the development and application of a such a tool.

+Methods and Materials

+Raw sequence reads containing Primer ID

-Methods and MaterialsPrimer ID raw sequence readsThe structure of Primer ID raw sequence reads is determined before cDNA generation from viral RNA genome.
-A universal primer sequence and a customary spacer sequence of any length is prepared to which a MID is attached to the 3’ end.
-The MID sequence varies between the samples.
-A different spacer sequence is then attached to the 3’ end of the MID sequence.
-For every sample, a set of Primer IDs of custom length (usually 8) is generated randomly.
-The number of Primer IDs depends on the length of Primer ID A set of Primer ID of length 8 has 65536 (48) unique nucleotide combinations.
-A Primer ID from a set for every sample is then attached to the 3’ end of the sequence prepared above.
-A cDNA primer is then attached to the 3’ end of the Primer ID in the prepared sequence.
-Because, theoretically, each Primer ID is a unique sequence, it can be used as a tag sequence of the cDNA primer.
-The cDNA primer binds to viral RNA and extends from 3’ end to generate a cDNA (Figure 3.1 A).
+The structure of a raw sequence read containing a Primer ID is shown in Figure 3.
+A set of Primer ID sequences of custom length (usually 8) is generated randomly.
+The number of Primer IDs depends on the length of Primer ID.
+A set of Primer ID of length 8 has 65536 (48) unique nucleotide combinations.
+A Primer ID is embedded within the primer used in the cDNA synthesis.
+The set of Primer ID and primers creates random library of sequences.
+A cDNA primer binds to a viral RNA and extends from 3’ end to generate a cDNA that now contains a Primer ID tag.
+A unique multiplex identifier (MID) sequence per sample with a spacer sequence at both ends of the MID is prepared.
+The cDNA with Primer ID at 5’ end is then attached to the 3’ end of the MID with spacer sequences.
+A PCR priming site sequence is then added to the 5’ end.